Overriding Security Certificate Errors in Zotero

 To use such a file in Zotero 6, strip the colon from after the port number and add a “U” (untrusted cert) before “AAAA”.
 To allow for a hostname mismatch, add “M”.

-Zotero 7 can currently read a cert_override.txt file from Firefox 102 ESR.
-A file from a later version of Firefox will not work at this time.
+Zotero 7 can currently read a cert_override.txt file from Firefox 115 ESR.
+A file from a later version of Firefox may or may not work.

 Custom Certificate Authority